kubernetes-sigs/hierarchical-namespaces/docs/user-guide/quickstart.md

 └── [s] team-b
 ```

-You can create a `HierarchicalResourceQuota` in namespace `acme-org`, and the sum of
+If you create a `HierarchicalResourceQuota` in namespace `acme-org`, the sum of
-all subnamespaces resource usage can't go over what is configured in the HRQ.
+all subnamespaces' resources can't surpass the HRQ.

 We will demonstrate how it works using services, but you could also limit `cpu`,
-`memory` or any other `ResourceQuota` field.
+`memory`, or any other `ResourceQuota` field.

 Creating the HRQ:
 ```bash